nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    5. Test case: `unmark i/A1111111Z idx/1`<br>
       Expected:  The list of students in TAPA will be updated, with the first task belonging to the student associated with the student ID ("A1111111Z") marked as incomplete.

-### Checking all the tasks that a student has

-1. Checking all the tasks that a student has
+### Archiving details

+1. Saving a copy of the details currently saved in TAPA into a separate file

+   1. Prerequisites: Sample data is loaded in TAPA.

+   2. Test Case: `archive`<br>
+      Expected: A new `.json` file is created in `/data`, with the same contents as the original `.json` data file.

+2. Saving a copy of the details currently saved in TAPA into a separate file

    1. Prerequisites:
       1. Sample data is loaded in TAPA.
+      2. Remove the data directory's (`/data`) read and write permissions.

+   2. Test case: `archive`<br>
+      Expected: An error message will be displayed to the user, due to errors in creating/writing to a new `.json` file.

+### Assigning task(s) to students

+1. Assigning task(s) to students by their student ID

+   1. Prerequisites:
+      1. Sample data is loaded in TAPA.
-      2. The student associated with the student ID ("A0000000Z") has a task assigned to him/her.
+      2. The student associated with the student ID ("A0000000Z") has a task (Task A) assigned to him/her.

-   2. Test case: `task`<br>
+   2. Test case: `assign`, `assign i/A1111111Z`, `assign tn/Task A`<br>
-      Expected: An error message will be displayed to the user, due to missing compulsory field (student ID).
+      Expected: An error message will be displayed to the user, due to missing compulsory fields (student ID and task name).

-   3. Test case: `task i/A!@#$%^&R`<br>
+   3. Test case: `assign i/A!@#$%^&R tn/Task A`, `assign i/A1111111Z tn/@@@@`<br>
-      Expected: An error message will be displayed to the user, due to invalid format for student ID.
+      Expected: An error message will be displayed to the user, due to invalid format for student ID or task name.

-   4. Test case: `task i/AXXXXXXXR`<br>
+   4. Test case: `assign i/AXXXXXXXR tn/Task A`<br>
       Expected: An error message will be displayed to the user, as there are no students associated with this student ID in TAPA.

-   5. Test case: `task i/A1111111Z`<br>
+   5. Test case: `assign i/A0000000Z tn/Task A`<br>
+      Expected: An error message will be displayed to the user, as the task (Task A) has already been assigned to the student associated with the student ID ("A0000000Z").

+   6. Test case: `assign i/A0000000Z tn/Task B`<br>
+      Expected: The list of students in TAPA will be updated, with the task (Task B) being assigned to the student associated with the student ID ("A0000000Z").

+2. Assigning task(s) to students by their module code

+   1. Prerequisites:
+      1. Sample data is loaded in TAPA.
+      2. The students associated with the student ID ("A0000000Z") and ("A1111111Z") has a task (Task A) assigned to them.
+      3. The student associated with the student ID ("A5555555Z") has the same module code (CS2100) as the student associated with the student ID ("A0000000Z").

+   2. Test case: `assign`, `assign m/CS2100`, `assign tn/Task A`<br>
+      Expected: An error message will be displayed to the user, due to missing compulsory fields (module code and task name).

+   3. Test case: `assign m/CS@@@@ tn/Task A`, `assign m/CS2100 tn/@@@@`<br>
+      Expected: An error message will be displayed to the user, due to invalid format for module code or task name.

+   4. Test case: `assign m/LAM1201 tn/Task A`<br>
-      Expected: An error message will be displayed to the user, as there are no tasks assigned to this student.
+      Expected: An error message will be displayed to the user, as there are no students associated with this module code in TAPA.

+   5. Test case: `assign m/CS2101 tn/Task A`<br>
+      Expected: An error message will be displayed to the user, all the students with the module code (CS2101) already has the specified task (Task A) assigned to them.

-   6. Test case: `task i/A0000000Z`<br>
+   6. Test case: `assign m/CS2100 tn/Task A`<br>
-      Expected: An output list will be displayed to the user, which consists of all the tasks ("Task A") that are assigned to the student.
+      Expected: The list of students in TAPA will be updated, with the task (Task A) being assigned to the student associated with the student ID ("A5555555Z").
+A message will be displayed to the user, informing that the task is only assigned to **some** of the students in the module (CS2100).

+   7. Test case: `assign m/CS2100 tn/Task B`<br>
+      Expected: The list of students in TAPA will be updated, with the task (Task B) being assigned to the students associated with the module code (CS2100).

 ### Viewing the completion status of a particular task